bazel-contrib/rules_fuzzing/README.md

 To use Jazzer, it is convienient to also define a `.bazelrc` configuration, similar to the C++ libFuzzer one above:

 ```
-# Force the use of Clang for all builds.
+# Force the use of Clang for all builds (needed to build Jazzer).
 build --action_env=CC=clang-10
 build --action_env=CXX=clang++-10